-Political Environment Social Technology Economic Legal Time Demographic National Must meet What social Future proofing Funding Statutory Current pupils to No recent and regional government value benefits will the school's requirements and stakeholders be consulted will increase in frameworks (eg standards the community technology opportunities? need to be not be the ones number of school performance, carbon, energyand carbon want?
-Clinical Capital versus consulted early who use the new school age children sustainability, performance Improving health requirements? operational Land adjoining SCHOOL Growing elderly education, periormanee and wellbeing in requirernents: expenditure site is privately Decant strategy population - health, digital, Environmental the community Opportunities for o, por faitaro owned - impact Docarie offacogy drive to provide community and aspirations of the sponsorship / IT Combining on parking ' Disruption during local healthcare place) school?
-Which services could be excellence services could reduce footprint academic year Need to manage Travel and brought into the of required sites input from transport - how community? (shared spaces?) council and NHS many pupils rely on public Other services to transport?
-How consider - social can healthier care, sports, lifestyles be library? encouraged?
+Political Environment Social Technology Economic Legal Time Demographic National and regional Must meet government What social value benefits will Future proofing the school's Funding requirements and Statutory stakeholders Current pupils to be consulted will No recent increase in frameworks (eg standards the community technology opportunities? need to be not be the ones number of school performance, carbon, energyand carbon want?
+Clinical Capital versus consulted early who use the new school age children sustainability, performance Improving health requirements? operational Land adjoining 3011001 Growing elderly education, health, digital, Environmental and wellbeing in the community Opportunities for expenditure site is privately owned - impact Decant strategy population - drive to provide community and aspirations of the the community sponsorship / IT Combining on parking Disruption during local healthcare place) school?
+Which services could be excellence services could reduce footprint academic year Need to manage Travel and brought into the of required sites input from council and NHS transport - how many pupils community? (shared spaces?) rely on public Other services to consider - social transport?
+How can healthier care, sports, lifestyles be library? encouraged?